-One of the areas of men’s health which Movmeber focuses on is prostate cancer.
+One of the main areas of men’s health which Movmeber focuses on is prostate cancer.
 Prostate cancer is a disease which can be deadly or devastating, and only men can get it, because only biological males have a prostate, which is a walnut-sized gland located between the bladder and the penis which is accessed through the rectum (see yellow area in the image below).
-Its job is to secrete fluid which nourishes & protects sperm, and the prostate can even be a source of sexual pleasure, orgasm, and ejaculation through prostate massage…more on that later this month!
-While you don’t normally have to think much about your prostate, if you start to experience pain, urinary changes, or sexual dysfunction, it could potentially mean trouble (not always cancer; the prostate can become infected and inflamed in an illness called prostatitis as well) and you should get checked out by a doctor.
+Its job is to secrete fluid which nourishes & protects sperm.
+The prostate can even be a source of sexual pleasure, orgasm, and ejaculation through prostate massage…more on that later this month!
+While you don’t normally need to think much about your prostate, if you start to experience pain, urinary changes, or sexual dysfunction, it could potentially mean trouble (not always cancer; the prostate can become infected and inflamed in an illness called prostatitis as well) and you should get checked out by a doctor.

 Prostate cancer is the most common form of cancer in men other than skin cancer, but only 1 in 41 men die from prostate cancer; it is very treatable if it is caught early.
-Many men developing prostate cancer show no symptoms, but if symptoms are present, they usually affect your urinary habits or sexual performance first, so if you are experiencing problems in these areas, talk to your doctor ASAP.
+Many men with developing prostate cancer show no symptoms.
+If symptoms are present, they usually affect your urinary habits or sexual performance first, so if you are experiencing problems in these areas, talk to your doctor ASAP.
 Based on your age and other risk factors, your doctor will begin testing for prostate cancer non-invasively through a blood test at your annual physical (yes, you should absolutely be getting an annual physical with bloodwork!), then take further steps for testing if there is reason for concern.
 Click here for more information about prostate cancer directly from the Movember page, then learn how you can get involved.
 Money raised by the Movember organization goes to support awareness, education, and research into testing and treatment methods to keep making prostate cancer detectable and survivable!

 Testicular cancer is another cancer that can only affect biological males, as it is a cancer of the testes or gonads – the male sex organ responsible for producing hormones and sperm.
-Testicular cancer is fairly rare, but it is the most commonly diagnosed cancer in young men...age isn’t a factor here, so men should be aware of the symptoms and check themselves starting in their 20s!
+Testicular cancer is fairly rare, but it is the most commonly diagnosed cancer in young men.
+Since isn’t a factor here, men should be aware of the symptoms and check themselves starting in their 20s!
 Testicular cancer is also typically non-lethal: more than 95% of testicular cancer patients survive after proper treatment and go on to live a full, healthy life.
-Some testicular cancer survivors, however, experience long-term, life-changing side effects from treatment that can severely impact the physical appearance of their genitals, as well as their sex life, mood, and behavior.
+Some testicular cancer survivors, unfortunately, experience long-term, life-changing side effects from treatment that can severely impact the physical appearance of their genitals, as well as their sex life, mood, and behavior.

 Mental Health & Suicide Prevention: